 It is not much of an exaggeration to say that every street has a café in it.
 Or two cafés, if you talk about the city centre.
 Brno is the coffee capital of the Czech Republic.
 Czechs love to take a coffee break, meet their friends over a cake, or just read a book or study.
 Many cafés now offer breakfast (some even all day long!), or brunch.

 The Czech Republic has the highest concentration of tearooms in the world.
 Really.
 Chinese, Indian and Japanese tea masters come to check out this unusual phenomenon.
 For many Czechs, a tearoom is a place to hang out with friends in a lounge with dimmed lights, rugs and cushions where one sips flavourful tea and perhaps smokes a hookah.
 A tranquil conversation is appropriate; spiritual topics are allowed.
-Tearoom is a space midway between a pub and a church.
+A tearoom is a space midway between a pub and a church.
 There are about fifty tearooms in Brno.
 The well-established ones are Dobrá čajovna or Chajovna.

 On the night out